dsblv/string-replace-async/readme.md

 ## A Note on Concurrency

-Previously this module had an aditional menhod `seq()` that ran `replaceValue` functions one by one instead of all at once.
-We decided to remove it to cut more weight from the package.
+Previously this module had aditional menhod `seq()` that ran `replace` functions one by one instead of all at once.
+We decided to remove it to narrow our scope.
 Here's a snippet that achieves the same effect:

 ```js
 let sequence = Promise.resolve();